lit/lit.dev/packages/lit-dev-content/site/guide/components/overview.md

   order: 1
 ---

+{% todo %}

+- Add correct xref for @customElement decorator.

+{% endtodo %}

 A Lit component is a reusable piece of UI.
-You can think of a Lit component as a container that has some state and that displays its state to the user.
-It may also react to user input, fire events—anything you'd expect a UI component to do.
+You can think of a Lit component as a container that has some state and that displays a UI based on its state.
+It can also react to user input, fire events—anything you'd expect a UI component to do.
+And a Lit component is an HTML element, so it has all of the standard element APIs.

  Almost all Lit components include: